shuhrat/shuhrat.github.io/_posts/2015-12-27-git-lfs-tips-and-tricks.md

 categories: programming
 ---

 A couple of weeks ago we started to use Github's [Large File Storage][git-lfs] extension for git.
-That was a really challenge, now
-I want to share some tips and tricks with you.
+That was a real challenge and now I want to share some tips and tricks with you.

 #### 1. Get rid of `git lfs install`

 `git lfs install` does actually two things:

-1. Adds pre-push hook to the repository, which prevents you to push if LFS client is not installed
+1. Adds pre-push hook to the repository, preventing you from pushing when LFS client is not installed
 2. Adds some configurations to `<repository>/.git/.gitconfig`

-Add LFS client's configurations to your global `$HOME/.gitconfig`.
+Add LFS client's configurations to your global `$HOME/.gitconfig`:

 ```bash
 git config --global filter.lfs.required true